Registration & Operation

 Motor Bikes, Mopeds, and Scooter Impoundment Process

 Motor Bikes, Mopeds, and Scooters (henceforth “Scooters”) parked in violation of the above-mentioned University policies may be impounded.
-All impounded scooters will be stored with a Parking Services facility until it is claimed by its owner or disposed of by the University.
+All impounded scooters will be stored in a Parking Services facility until it is claimed by its owner or disposed of by the University.
 Parking Services is authorized to enforce its policies on all University-owned property.

 The following guidelines will be followed when UConn impounds a scooter.